-- The Child Protection and Safeguarding Policy. - Child-on-child Abuse - Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - Emotional Regulation and Behaviour Policy. - The Children Absent from Education Policy, including the safeguarding response to children who are absent from education. - Appropriate child protection and safeguarding training, including online safety training which, amongst other things, includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Information about the role and identity of the DSL and deputy DSLs.
+- The Child Protection and Safeguarding Policy. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Emotional Regulation and Behavioural Policy. - Children Missing Education procedures including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s).

-All staff members will also receive regular safeguarding and child protection updates as part of weekly briefings.

-This be responsive to need but will cover, at a minimum:
+All staff members will also receive regular safeguarding and child protection updates as required, but at least annually.
+Training will cover, at a minimum:

-- The issues surrounding sexual violence and sexual harassment.

-- Contextual safeguarding.

-- How to keep LAC and PLAC safe.

-- CCE and the need to refer cases to the National Referral Mechanism.
+- The issues surrounding sexual violence and sexual harassment. - Contextual safeguarding. - How to keep LAC and PLAC safe. - CCE and the need to refer cases to the National Referral Mechanism.

-- Updated online safety training.
+• Updated online safety training.

 Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school.

-The DSL and deputy DSLs will undergo child protection and safeguarding training, and update this training at least every two years.
-The DSL and deputy DSLs will also obtain access to resources and attend any relevant or refresher training courses, ensuring they keep up-to-date with any developments relevant to their role.
+The DSL and deputy DSL(s) will undergo child protection and safeguarding training and update this training at least every two years.
+The DSL and deputy DSL(s) will also obtain access to resources and attend any relevant or refresher training courses, ensuring they keep up to date with any developments relevant to their role.
 This will include training to understand:

-- The assessment process for providing early help and statutory intervention, including local criteria for action and MASH referral arrangements. - How LAs conduct child protection case conferences and child protection review conferences, to enable the DSL to attend and contribute to these effectively when required. - The importance of providing information and support to MASH. - The lasting impact that adversity and trauma can have. - How to be alert to the specific needs of children in need, pupils with SEND and/or relevant health conditions, and young carers. - The importance of internal and external information sharing. - The Prevent duty. - The risks associated with online safety, including the additional risks faced online by pupils with SEND.
+- The assessment process for providing early help and statutory intervention, including local criteria for action and MASH referral arrangements. - How LAs conduct child protection case conferences and a child protection review conferences, to enable the DSL to attend and contribute to these effectively when required. - The importance of providing information and support to MASH. - The lasting impact that adversity and trauma can have. - How to be alert to the specific needs of children in need, pupils with SEND and/or relevant health conditions, and young carers. - The importance of internal and external information sharing. - The Prevent duty. - The risks associated with online safety, including the additional risks faced online by pupils with SEND.